IgniteUI/indigo-design-docfx/en/components/list-custom.md

 | 💡Secondary Action Group | Groups together the Secondary Action layout elements                                                                                                 |
 | 💡State                  | Contains the item Background and defines whether the List Item is in an active or inactive state                                                     |

-> [!WARNING]
+## Using the Custom List Item in Adobe XD

-> `Detach from Symbol` is only applicable to Sketch and destroying the symbol is not necessary in Adobe XD.
+In Adobe XD, to customize List Item layouts, you just have to drag a `List/Custom/Item` to your artboard.
+Unlike in Sketch in Adobe XD destroying the symbol is not necessary.

 ### Styling